It’s more than just a wedding and the capture of an air force base.

 “Prior to the ‘Gupta emails’, the case for removing President Zuma was overwhelming.
 Since the emergence of the ‘Gupta emails’, it is unanswerable,” notes the case document.

-“The National Assembly and its members would be failing in their Constitutional obligation if they did not vote to remove President Zuma from office in the vote of no confidence.”
+“The National Assembly and its supporters would be failing in their Constitutional obligation if they did not vote to remove President Zuma from office in the vote of no confidence.”